The Ultimate Sales Rep Performance Checklist & Improvement Plan

-If you can't see the video thumbnail below, click here to watch the video
+If you can't see the video thumbnail, click here to watch the video

 #1 Define Critical Success Factors

-The first step is to communicate and monitor those success factors.
-What's most important to the business and to the team to achieve your results?
-These are things like growing new account business or expanding the sale of a specific product.
-So, what are those highest-level areas that you need the team to perform?
+The first step is to communicate and monitor success factors.
+What is most important to your sales organization and team to achieve results?
+It can include growing a new account or expanding the sale of a specific product.

 #2 Identify Performance Indicators and Behaviors